osteele/arduino-pwm-explorer/README.md

 ## Related

-[PWM Explorer](https://osteele.github.io/pwm-explorer/) is a similar visualization tool that runs entirely in simulation, without requiring a physical connection to an Arduino.
+[PWM Explorer](https://osteele.github.io/pwm-explorer/) is a similar visualization tool, that runs entirely in simulation in a browser window.
+(It does not require a physical connection to an Arduino.)

 ## License